 It is true there are things that are more important than beauty.
 We are all conditioned to think that everything is about looks.
 If we look beyond that though, we know deep down that it is really not the truth, like at all.
 Somebody being attracted to you has more do with your face, body type, facial hair, cheekbones, etc. It runs deeper than that.
-Here is a list that I saw on James Michael Sama's blog.
+Here is a list that I saw on James Michael Sama‘s blog with my comments.

 BEING INTELLECTUALLY CHALLENGING

 It is impossible to build a real connection or lasting relationship with someone based on physical attraction alone.
 Being intellectually challenged and having the ability to hold a real discussion about meaningful topics, will always trump shallow beauty in the long run.